Exploring the cost of grey fleet

-The nation's grey fleet comprises 14 million cars, equating to 40 per cent of all vehicles on the road.
-The report claims this costs employers a whopping £5.5bn a year in mileage claims and car allowances.
+The nation's grey fleet comprises 14 million cars, equating to 40 percent of all vehicles on the road.
+The report claims this costs employers a whopping £5.5 billion a year in mileage claims and car allowances.

-The cost of a grey fleet vehicle isn't solely financial, however.
-Comparing a typical grey fleet vehicle to other alternatives, such as rental cars, car club vehicles and company cars, the research found that grey fleet vehicles were 'exhausted' - older, more polluting and potentially more dangerous.
+The cost of a grey fleet vehicle is not solely financial, however.
+Comparing a typical grey fleet vehicle to other alternatives, such as rental cars, car club vehicles, and company cars, the research found that grey fleet vehicles were 'exhausted' - older, more polluting, and potentially more dangerous.

 According to the report, Britain's grey fleet is responsible for:

-- A significant portion of the £2.7bn costs associated with work related road accidents
+- A significant portion of the £2.7 billion costs associated with work related road accidents.

-- More than £5.5bn worth of potentially unmanaged costs from mileage claims and car allowances
+- More than £5.5 billion worth of potentially unmanaged costs from mileage claims and car allowances.

 Action you can take